A Guide To VAT on Food for Your Business

 Catering is defined as the supply of food and drink involving a significant element of service.
 This can include:

-· Delivery of cooked ready-to-eat food or meals (whether or not this includes cutlery and/or cutlery)
+• Delivery of cooked ready-to-eat food or meals (whether or not this includes cutlery and/or cutlery) unless there is no contract for supplying sandwiches (i.e., taking these to be sold in an office without a sales contract)

 Examples which are not ‘in the course of catering’, and so are zero-rated, include:

 Takeaway businesses are on the rise, with the average spend per head in Britain rising by 40% between Spring 2020 and Spring 2021.
-The growth has been fuelled by the Covid crisis, and the rise of delivery apps, and makes understating VAT on takeaways a priority for many growing businesses, especially if they are near the VAT threshold.
+The growth was in part fuelled by the Covid crisis, and the rise of delivery apps, and makes understanding VAT on takeaways a priority for many growing businesses, especially if they are near the VAT threshold.

 The VAT rules for takeaways are that standard VAT applies if any of the following apply: